rollup/rollup-plugin-wasm/readme.md

 }
 ```

-Then import & instantiate WebAssembly modules:
+Then, you can import & instantiate WebAssembly modules.

 ```js
 import sample from './sample.wasm'